 There’s a high threat to Western, including British, interests in Somalia, including Somaliland.
 Attacks could be indiscriminate, including in crowded places, high-profile events, events involving government officials and in places visited by foreigners, such as hotels and restaurants.

 Al Shabaab, a terrorist group proscribed in the UK, and other groups opposed to the Somali government continue to carry out frequent attacks in and around Mogadishu.
 Terrorist groups operating in Somalia have made threats against Westerners and those working for Western organisations in Somalia, including Somaliland.
 Methods of attack have included armed assaults, suicide bombings, car bombings, explosions, gun attacks, mortar attacks, improvised explosive devices and the bombing of a commercial aircraft.
-Attacks have previously been targeted at government officials and institutions, hotels, restaurants and public transport including the international airport.
+Attacks have previously been targeted at government officials and institutions, local and international security forces, hotels, restaurants and public transport including the international airport.
 Further attacks could occur at any time.

-If you’re working or travelling in Somalia, including in Somaliland, you should be aware of the risk of kidnapping.
+If you are working or travelling in Somalia, including in Somaliland, you should be aware of the risk of kidnapping.
 You should maintain a high level of vigilance at all times, including when travelling, in crowded public places, camps for displaced people, religious gatherings and places of worship, markets, shopping malls, hotels, bars, restaurants and transport hubs.
 You should make sure you have carefully considered the threat and have reasonable, proportionate mitigation measures in place.

 The long-standing policy of the British government is not to make substantive concessions to hostage-takers.
 The British government considers that paying ransoms and releasing prisoners builds the capability of terrorist groups and finances their activities.
 This can, in turn, increase the risk of further hostage taking.
 The Terrorism Act (2000) makes payments to terrorists illegal.